İbn-i Arabi (character): Season 2–5 and Kuruluş: Osman

-Arabi doesn't make much influence on the second and third season, although he does treat the injured in Geyikli's cave and makes minor appearances from time to time.
+Arabi does not make much influence on the second and third season, although he does treat the injured in Geyikli's cave and makes minor appearances from time to time.
 In season 2, he tells one of his dervishes, Derviş İshaak, to teach the Kayı about Islam and to assist Artuk Bey in his medical responsibilities.
 He also tells Ertuğrul to open the chest he gave in season 1, the chest revealing a shirt to be worn underneath for Allah's protection.
 When a portion of the Kayı decide to go to the Western borders, led by Ertuğrul, Arabi sends a group of dervishes to accompany them.
-In the fourth season, he doesn't appear for a long time but later comes to save Ertuğrul when Sultan Gıyaseddın was about to behead him for killing his father, the killing actually being done by the devious Sadettin Köpek.
+In the fourth season, he does not appear for a long time but later comes to save Ertuğrul when Sultan Gıyaseddın was about to behead him for killing his father, the killing actually being done by the devious Sadettin Köpek.
 Arabi also appears in the dream of Halime Sultan where he reveals to her that she will give birth to a son named Osman, whose descendants will conquer Constantinople (modern Istanbul).
 He is present in the tribe when Osman is born and recites the Adhan into Osman's ear and names him.
 After Halime Sultan dies in childbirth, Arabi comforts Ertugrul, encouraging him to follow in the footsteps of the Prophet Muhammad after his wife died.
 Arabi dies offscreen between Seasons 4 and 5.
 Following a chase after a chest in season 5, Ertuğrul gives the chest to Sadreddin Konevî, one of İbn-i Arabi's dervishes.
 His voice can be heard at the end of season 5 and he is mentioned by Ertuğrul in the sequel series Kuruluş: Osman.